jupyterhub/repo2docker/docs/source/contributing/contributing.md

 get a consistent layout for all the code in this project.
 This makes reading the code easier.

-While you can format your code with `black .` in the top-level directory of this repository, we suggest the use of a pre-commit git hook as it avoids a [known limitation](https://github.com/python/black/issues/491) for Python files without `.py` extension.
+While you can install `black` and format code with `black .` from the top-level directory of this repository, we recommend the use of a pre-commit git hook as it avoids a [known limitation](https://github.com/python/black/issues/491) for Python files without `.py` extension.

-To install a pre-commit git hook for black into your `.git/hooks` folder, we rely on the [pre-commit](https://github.com/pre-commit/pre-commit) python package to help us together with our `.pre-commit-config.yaml` file.
+To install a pre-commit git hook to run `black` into your `.git/hooks` folder, we rely on the [pre-commit](https://github.com/pre-commit/pre-commit) python package to help us together with our `.pre-commit-config.yaml` file.

 ```bash